ejchas/cse15l-lab-reports/lab3.md

 ### Citations:

 For the second section of the lab report, I used Google first to find the different options I could use with the `grep` command, which led me to the url `https://www.geeksforgeeks.org/grep-command-in-unixlinux/`.
 I looked at the list of different command options, took note of how they worked per their descriptions, and picked which ones I thought would best demonstrate nuances in how to use the `grep` command in my limited understanding of how it works.
 I also referred back to the instructions from the Week 5 lab to ensure that the syntax I used for the `grep` command was correct.
+Other important links that helped me find relevant information were `https://docs.rackspace.com/docs/use-the-linux-grep-command`,